-All staff are trained on the indicators of abuse and neglect to help them to identify children who may be in need of help or protection.
+All staff are trained on the indicators of abuse and neglect and understand children can be at risk of harm inside and outside of our school /college, inside and outside of the home, and online.
+Staff will exercise professional curiosity and know what to look out for because this is vital for the early identification of abuse and neglect to identify cases of children who may be in need of help or protection.

 We believe that abuse, neglect and safeguarding issues are rarely stand-alone events.
-All staff are aware that safeguarding incidents and/or behaviours can be associated with factors outside the setting and/or can occur between children outside of these environments.
 All staff, but especially the DSL and deputies will consider whether children are at risk of abuse or exploitation in situations outside their families.
-Staff will be vigilant and always raise any concerns with their DSL (or deputy), even if they are unsure.
+Extra-familiar harms take a variety of different forms and children can be vulnerable to multiple harms.

-All staff are aware that technology is a significant component in many safeguarding and wellbeing issues.
+All staff are aware that technology is a significant component in many safeguarding and well-being issues.
 We understand children are at risk of abuse online as well as face-to-face.
-In many cases, abuse will take place concurrently via online channels and in daily life.
-Children can also abuse their peers online, this can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.
+In many cases, abuse will take place concurrently via both online and offline.
+Children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.